makrai/notes/fabbri2007-SummEval.md

   build upon a Pointer Generator Network by adding an additional copy-less and attention-less decoder during training time to force the encoder to be more selective in encoding salient content
-* M16 SENECA (Sharma+ 2019) propose to use entity-aware content selection module and an abstractive generation module to generate the final summary
+* M16 SENECA (Sharma+ 2019) propose entity-aware content selection module and an abstractive generation module to generate the final summary
 * M17 T5 (Raffel+ 2019) perform a systematic study of transfer learning techs
   and apply their insights to a set of tasks all framed as text-input text-outpt